candidtim/f2-commander/README.md

      - [x] ... on the source directory when navigating "up"
      - [ ] ... on the source link when navigating back from symlink
      - [ ] ... on the nearest entry after delete or move
+   - [ ] Clicking on list headers changes ordering in according columns

 Known bugs to fix: